 The history of Turpan:

-Turpan is a traffic hub linking the southern part and northern part of Xinjiang together and linking Xinjiang with the hinterland of our country.
+Turpan is a transportation hub linking the Central Plains with Central Asia, as well as southern Xinjiang with northern Xinjiang since ancient times.
 According to historical records, the native inhabitants in Turpan are Gushi people.
 In 60 B.C., the kingdom of Cheshi submitted to the authority of the Han Dynasty.
 The Governor-General Government for Controlling the Western Regions was established in the same year and Zhen Ji was appointed as the first Governor-General.
 In 48 B.C., the Han Dynasty set up the Wuji Xiaowei Military Office in Jiaohe City in Anterior Cheshi to control the reclaiming affairs in the Western Countries.
 In 499 A .D., Turpan came into the period of Qu's Gaochang Kingdom.
 In the 14th year of Zhenguan period ( 640A .D.) of the Tang Dynasty, the Gaochang Kingdom was conquered and the West Prefecture was set up here.
 In 866 A .D., the Gaochang Uighurian Kingdom was set up here, which took the Gaochang as its centre and kept unconquered until submitting to Genghis Khan, then Uighur was renamed “Wei-Wu-Er”.
 In the 10th year of Guangxu period of the Qing Dynasty ( 1884A .D,), Turpan Department was established, which was renamed Turpan County in 1913.
 In 1984, the county was changed as the city.
 Turpan is a town of military importance on the Silk Roads, rich in historical relics of Chinese and Western types both on the ground and underground.
 Today, Turpan has been built into a beautiful oasis garden city, not only features in history and civilization of the ancient Silk Roads but also presents modern elegant demeanours.
 Now Turpan is an important base of grape, cotton, Hami melon and oil of the autonomous region and even in our country.